psaraiva/PlayLumenDice/README.md

 # Play Lumen Dice

-This is only game dice, under format API.
+This is game of dice, under format API.

 ## Deploy (local)